 What happens to the abdominal muscles during pregnancy is completely normal and painless - you aren’t aware of it, and I like to refer to it simply as abdominal “separation”.

 “A diastasis, a separation, during pregnancy is part of the process of growing a baby.
 The connective tissue is in the front of the abdomen for a reason, to provide the give necessary for there to be room for the baby to grow and mom’s organs to keep doing their jobs.”

 - Julie Wiebe, US based pelvic health physiotherapist

 The Rectus Abdominis stretches vertically (up and down your stomach) to accommodate baby bump at your front, and when it can’t stretch any further up and down, it then starts to separate horizontally (from left to right).

-So in effect, it’s the left and right sides of your six pack muscle that have separated from one another.
+So, it’s the left and right sides of your six pack muscle that have moved away from one another.
 It’s a bit like the Linea Alba is heavy duty cling film stretching apart.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!